Struggling with Stress or Negative Thinking? There's an App for That

 - Rating: 4.5/5

 - Focuses on “positive psychology”, while using principles of mindfulness and Cognitive Behavioral Therapy to help combat negative thinking, anxiety, stress, and worry.

 Constant or unmanaged stress can have a significant impact on your life.
 Please know that you are not alone.
 If you would like to talk to someone about how stress is affecting your life, please contact Behavioral Health Partners (BHP) at (585) 276-6900.

-Behavioral Health Partners is brought to you by the YOURhealth employee wellness program, offering eligible individuals mental health services for stress, anxiety, and depression.
+Behavioral Health Partners is brought to you by Well-U, offering eligible individuals mental health services for stress, anxiety, and depression.